-Support students who are at higher risk for severe illness or who cannot safely distance from household contacts at higher risk by providing options such as virtual learning or independent study (See Appendix F)
+Support students who are at higher risk for severe illness or who cannot safely distance from household contacts at higher risk, by providing options such as virtual learning or independent study.
+Once the in-class learning option is selected, families will remain in this status to ensure learning consistency for students and instructional consistency for teachers.
+(See Appendix F).